 A nebulizer machine is a type of Nebulizer Medical Equipment used to administer medication in the form of a mist, which can be inhaled directly into the lungs.
-This makes it especially useful for treating respiratory conditions such as asthma, chronic obstructive pulmonary disease (COPD), bronchitis, and severe cough.
+Nebulizer Machine Used for Cough, Nebulizer Medical Equipment, and Nebuliser Use in Asthma make it especially useful for treating respiratory conditions such as asthma, COPD, bronchitis, and severe cough..
 By converting liquid medication into a fine spray, it allows for quick and efficient delivery of drugs where they are needed most—the lungs.

 How Does a Nebulizer Work?